csula/cs1222-spring-2018/notes/sql-aggregation.md

 * Learn how to write sub-query in `WHERE` clause
 * Use `ANY` and `ALL` with sub-query

-## Lab 1 Review
+## Exercise 1 Review

-It's very important for students to know the table structure before students start to design any sort of query.
+It's important for students to know the table structure before students start to design any sort of query.
 You got to understand what the database is for first.

 A general rule to get all talbes: